darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you transform the Lgv20 into A Professional High Resolution Audio Player?
 34 years of advanced computer experience.
 Instead of a Nintendo my parents bought me a Commodore 64, that's how I learned how to write code.
 My very first computer was a vic 20, I don't count that computer because all I did was play games.
 The absolute most nostalgic game I have ever played as a kid, would have to be Space Invaders.
 I loved that game, still do to this day.<br>

-### Is there any room for errors or mistakes when programing a QuadDAC?
-Nope, everything must be in the correct order with no typos or mistakes, in order to achieve the absolute very best audio quality out of the QuadDAC.
-That's why I am enjoying this project so much, it's the ultimate challenge for me to achieve.
-Unlike the manufactures, I do not have the luxury of connecting the QuadDAC chip to a computer to see if there are any errors or mistakes in my code, I have to do it the old fashioned way, by ear and sight.
-Not to mention the manufacture most likely has an instruction manual, unlike me.
-That just increases the difficulty of this undertaking, in other words the ultimate challenge of a life time, for me.
-Sounds like fun to me.<br>

 ### My music does not sound Overpowered sometimes?
 Can be due to the following:<br>
 1. The QuadDAC was not able to acquire the precise Ohm rating of your headphones, to fix unplug your headphones and plug them back in.<br>